learningmachineslab/learningmachineslab.github.io/wiki.md

  - http://msuperl.org/ml/doku.php
 ---

 If this link doesn't automatically re-direct you to slack [click here](http://msuperl.org/ml/doku.php).
+Otherwise ask someone for help.

 this page is attempting to use https://github.com/jekyll/jekyll-redirect-from